lydienduvent/Works/Literature/Awakening.md

 indiscernible, an offense to itself, without meaning, or
 shape, or purpose.
 But little by little, it gave way,
 the foreignness became familiar, the obscurity: clear.
-The sensations were not mine, but it was to me they spoke,
+The sensations were not mine, but it was to me they spoke;
 to my will which they bent, or perhaps I to theirs.*

 A woman.
 Dressed in a simple, white gown of fine velvet.